kamuren/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit - lists the directory
-2-bring_me_home - change to the home directory 3-listfiles - display current directory content in long format
+2-bring_me_home - change to the home directory 3-listfiles - display current directory content in long format 4-listmorefiles - display files including the hidden ones in long format